Stereo (2014 film)

 Stereo is a 2014 German thriller film directed by Maximilian Erlenwein.
 The film premiered in the Panorama section of the 64th Berlin International Film Festival.
 On 5 July 2014 the film was presented at the Vologda Independent Cinema Voices Festival.
 The North American Premiere was celebrated at the Fantasia International Film Festival in Montreal on 31 July 2014.
 Stereo opened the South Korean Puchon International Fantastic Film Festival 2014.
-It was also shown in the "Sang Neuf" (Young Blood) Section at the Beaune Film Festival 2014 and in the International Competition Programme of the Odessa International Film Festival.
+It was also shown in the "Sang Neuf" (Young Blood) Section at the Beaune Film Festival 2014 and in the International Competition Programme of the Odesa International Film Festival.

 Stereo was one of fifteen potential films to be considered as Germany's candidate to the Academy Awards 2015 as the Best Foreign Language Film, but it was not selected.